 For example, if your job requires that you stand up at a cash register all day or walk around a store or other building as part of your duties and you have neuropathy in your feet and legs you may not be able to work anymore.
 If you are forced to work when you’re unsteady on your feed due to neuropathy you could fall or stumble and get hurt.
 In a case like this where you can’t work because of neuropathy you may qualify for Social Security disability benefits.

 But if you have neuropathy in your feet and you work at a desk where you can sit all day and limit walking around then you might be able to work.
 It depends on how serious your neuropathy is and what type of neuropathy you have.

 If you can’t work because you have severe neuropathy you may qualify for Social Security disability benefits.
 When you apply for Social Security disability benefits due to neuropathy it’s a good idea to speak with an attorney that can help you apply for benefits.

-Neuropathy and Your Ability to Perform Physical Work
+Does Neuropathy Affect Your Ability to Perform Physical Work?

 A number of symptoms associated with neuropathy can make it difficult or impossible to perform physical work.
 Paralysis and ataxia can affect your ability to walk, bend, lift, or perform many of the actions required for physical labor.